UTSA Roadrunners

 The UTSA Roadrunners is a collegiate athletic program that represents the University of Texas at San Antonio (UTSA).
-The UTSA Roadrunners are also commonly referred to as "UTSA", "Roadrunners", "Runners", “The Meep Meeps”, or simply “The Birds”, and are represented by the mascot Rowdy.
+The UTSA Roadrunners are also commonly referred to as "UTSA", "Roadrunners", or "Runners", and are represented by the mascot Rowdy.
 The origin of Rowdy dates back to 1977, when the Roadrunner was chosen as the university's mascot by student election.

-The Roadrunners compete in the NCAA Division I Conference USA in 17 varsity sports.
+The Roadrunners compete in the NCAA Division I American Conference in 17 varsity sports.
 UTSA is San Antonio's only institution that competes in Division I FBS.
 UTSA joined the Western Athletic Conference on July 1, 2012.
 In April 2012, it was announced that UTSA would join Conference USA on July 1, 2013.
-Eight years later on October 21, 2021 it was announced that UTSA would join the American Athletic Conference.
+Eight years later on October 21, 2021, it was announced that UTSA would join the American Athletic Conference, since renamed the American Conference, on July 1, 2023.

 The UTSA Cheer team has garnered two National Cheerleading Associations’ (NCA) collegiate national championships, first in 2012 and again in 2021.
 The cheer team has also secured a pair of top 5 finishes in 2019.